Struggling with how to list category posts on your WordPress site?

 - Post type

-Here's what this shortcode looks like (notice that the order has changed since the last example):
+Here's what it's going to look like (notice that the order has changed since the last example):

 Posts Table Pro gives you the option to: